THE TRANSATLANTIC MAGAZINE

 How did you become involved in the US Army, and in particular the Special Forces, which led you to Vietnam?

 Vietnam was the epitome of where you wanted to be if you were at the top of your game, and everything was shunted in that direction.
 We were still sending people to Korea, Thailand, Germany etc. But most were headed over the pond to Nam.
 I volunteered for a levy and voila, I got shifted from my ideal assignment which would have been an A camp or the Mike force, to Special Projects, MACSOG, CCN.
 There was no special selection, no qualifying test.
 If you were a combat vet you had a leg up on the guys that came right out of training group; you already knew that it was a dirty business.
-War is intensely testosterone, and frightening, sort of like speed balling with steroids and alcohol, with bad smells, loud noises and fear.
+War is full of testosterone and terror, sort of like speedballing with steroids and alcohol, with bad smells, loud noises and fear.

 What made you want to put your memories and stories onto paper for others to read?